Valley End Church of England (VC)

-Our policies and practice result in an inclusive approach to all levels of diversity, (which is regularly reviewed).
+Our policies and practice result in an inclusive approach to all levels of diversity.

-We have had no racist incidents in school during the current year.
+We have had no racist or bullying incidents in school over the last four years.

 Access for disabled children and adults has been made easier both into the school and to toileting facilities.
 All pupils and staff are fully involved in the life of the school and have full access to all we offer.
-If we forsee that mobility could become a greater issue for staff member or a pupil, action will be taken.
-We recognise that the main entrance to the school, internal access to the Foundation Stage classrooms, and to the main and Early Years playground are conducive to independent access for a wheelchair user.
+If the school is alerted that mobility could become a greater issue for staff member or a pupil, action will be taken.
+We have ensured that the main entrance to the school, internal access to the Foundation Stage classrooms and to the main and Early Years playground are conducive to independent access for a wheelchair user.

 In addition we believe that Valley End Church of England Infant School can celebrate the following good practice: